storageos/storageos.github.io/_docs/operations/storage-host-config.md

 This option enables operators to take advantage of LVM features to manage disks.
-Even though, it is recommended to prepare the block devices and disks before deploying StorageOS in that node for better maintainability, it is possible to use Option 1 to mount LVM logical volumes into `devX` directories for ongoing installations.
+Even though, it is recommended to prepare the block devices and disks before deploying StorageOS on a node for better maintainability, it is possible to use Option 1 to mount LVM logical volumes into `devX` directories for ongoing installations.
 The best approach would be to create a LVM logical volume and mount it to `/var/lib/storageos` so it can be expanded in case that